apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 External Firewalls and Load Balancers
 -------------------------------------

-CloudStack is capable of replacing its Virtual Router an optional external NetScaler or for gateway and load balancing services.
+CloudStack is capable of replacing its Virtual Router with an optional external NetScaler for gateway and load balancing services.

 About Using a NetScaler Load Balancer